Hello!

 I wonder if the US dollar, the world's base currency, will continue to maintain its position in the future.

-In fact, the yield on the 5-year U.S. Treasury note today is 0.35%.
+In fact, the yield on the 5-year US Treasury bond today is 0.35%.
+This shows that a lot of money is flowing into US Treasury bonds, and the yield is falling.

 In other words, a currency with a lower interest rate will depreciate relatively.